shirawein/Crossling-AMR-Eval/README.md

 This is the code and data for the forthcoming paper:
 Shira Wein, Nathan Schneider (2022).
 Accounting for Language Effect in the Evaluation of Cross-lingual AMR Parsers.
 To appear in The Proceedings of the 29th International Conference on Computational Linguistics (COLING).

+You will need to have scipy (pip install scipy) installed.

 # Contents:
 (1) Folder to run XS2match